China reports major drop in virus cases in locked-down Xi'an

 The decline has continued since daily new cases topped 100, which had prompted officials to retain and in some cases tighten restrictions on people leaving their homes.

-Xi’an has reported more than 1,600 cases but no deaths in its latest surge.
+Xi’an has reported nearly 1,800 cases but no deaths in its latest surge.
 That’s a small number compared to outbreaks in other countries, a sign that China’s “zero tolerance” strategy of quarantining every case, mass testing and trying to block new infections from abroad has helped it contain major outbreaks.

 The lockdowns, however, are far more stringent than anything seen in the West, and have exacted a tremendous toll on the economy and disrupted the lives of millions of people.